Zeno Clash 2: Development

 Zeno Clash 2 was released on 30 April 2013, four years after the original.
 A demo for the game was released six days before the game itself.

+In June 2012 Carlos Bordeu, from ACE Team, shared details of the development.
+The team's involvement in Rock of Ages required the move to Unreal Engine 3 which was also chosen for Zeno Clash 2 because of larger environments, day-night cycles and visual enhancements.
+Open-world structure was requested by fans and the team agreed on that more focus on exploration would improve the experience and game length.
+The first game's melee combat dynamics was kept and improved with hit detection based on body parts.
+Storywise the team intended to continue where the first game ended and explain mysteries that were left unresolved, not "finishing with a cliffhanger" this time.

+A cooperative multiplayer mode was added to the game; Ghat's companion was designed to be more of a "partner" than a "follower".
+The team used its experience from Rock of Ages to improve matchmaking.

+The game's unusual visuals were intentionally chosen to "stand out from the mass of traditional fantasy games that continue to mimic each other".
+Among inspirations for the game's visuals Bordeu listed the "punk fantasy art of John Blanche" and the paintings of Hieronymus Bosch, specifically mentioning The Garden of Earthly Delights.

 Reception

 The game received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
 Critics praised the artwork and characters but cited various flaws, and most seemed to agree that the game fell behind in comparison to the first game.
 Destructoid said, "Zeno Clash II might be bigger than its predecessor, but it fails to be truly better."

-Sequel
+Legacy

-Clash: Artifacts of Chaos, a new installment in the Zeno Clash series, was announced at the Nacon Connect online press conference in July 2021 and was released on 9 February 2023.
+Clash: Artifacts of Chaos, a new installment in the Zeno Clash series, was announced at the Nacon Connect online press conference in July 2021 and was released on 9 March 2023.